Steve973/maven-automatic-git-hook/README.md

 a subject for you and your team to evaluate in your particular context.
 This is just one approach that you can utilize if it meets your needs.

-Github has workflows.
-Many of these concerns can be solved through those workflows.
+Github has workflows, and Gitlab has excellent CI tools.
+Many of these concerns can be solved through those mechanisms.
 However, you might decide that certain actions are better handled on the client side, even before your code ever hits the server.
 You might want certain things handled independent of some server implementation.
-This approach will apply to things that you want to handle on the client side.
+This approach will apply to those things that you want to handle on the client side.